iandavidwild/moodle-gradebook-marking-report/README.txt

 --------------

 1. Download all files and copy them into a folder called 'marking' in your Moodle's ./grade/report folder.
-2. Copy audit.gif to your theme's ./pix/t folder.
-3. From the Settings block, select on Site administration->Notifications to complete the installation.
+2. From the Settings block, select on Site administration->Notifications to complete the installation.

 The Marking report and grade edit pages will need to be styled.
 Here is some basic styling, which you can add to your theme's 'grade.css' file: